pepipost/pepipost-cli/README.md

    pepipost -sendemail -key 'Secret apikey here' -f 'from@mypepi.com' -t 'recipient@gmail.com' -s 'Pepipost Linux Agent' -b 'Hi, this is pepipost Agent for sending email' -a "myattachmentfile.pdf"

    options are
-    -key apikey
+    -key  apikey from your pepipost account
-    -s Subject
+    -s    Subject of your email
-    -f from
+    -f    from email
-    -t to
+    -t    to recipient of your email
-    -B bcc
+    -B    bcc for your email
-    -b Body (should accept both html and text)
+    -b    Body of your email (should accept both html and text) -a    attachment to be passed in your email
-    -a file to attach
-    -h X-apiheader

   ```